RektPunk/colablinter/README.md

 3. Full notebook check

-    Use `colablinter check` command to see linting reports for entire notebook.
+    Use `%cl_check` command to see linting reports for entire notebook.
     ```python
-    !colablinter check
+    %cl_check
     ```